 If you’ve decided to got the route of using straight CSS instead of website builder or CMS then you’ve come to the right place.
 Check our examples of great CSS design and be inspired!

 Building a website today is both a whole lot easier and much more challenging than it ever used to be.

 On the one hand, you’ll have the opportunity to take advantage of more tools, more technology, and more (usually completely free) resources to build the perfect website than ever before – and on the other hand, you’ll have so many different options to pick and choose from, so many different platforms and technologies to utilize, and so many different technical hurdles you’ll have to jump that it can quickly become overwhelming.

-Thankfully though, when you stick to the basics and the fundamentals of rock solid web design – utilizing technology like HTML 5 and CSS 3, for example – you’re going to be able to create a website that is flexible, adaptable, versatile, and fully fleshed out while having the opportunity to continue building out your online platform as necessary moving forward without any headache or hassle whatsoever.
+The easiest route is going to be avoiding coding entirely and choosing a website builder software.
+But even without going that route, when you stick to the basics and the fundamentals of rock solid web design – utilizing technology like HTML 5 and CSS 3, for example – you’re going to be able to create a website that is flexible, adaptable, versatile, and fully fleshed out while having the opportunity to continue building out your online platform as necessary moving forward without any headache or hassle whatsoever.

 The right CSS website design templates and tools are going to go a long way towards making this process a lot easier than it otherwise would have been.

 Obviously, you’ll still have to possess a little bit of technical knowledge and a willingness to dive deep into the coding of your website if you’re going to go with a CSS style design.
 But the majority of the heavy lifting is going to be taken care of for you by a CSS website template or framework that you can snap up pretty easily online.